MissKome/JavaScript-API-Path/Mocha-JavaScript-Test-Framework/README.md

 ...
 ~Timeout Tests: used to tell Mocha for the timeouts.
 There are 3 levels where timeouts can be used.

-👉Suite-level timeouts are used to throw out the test suits.Whereas 👉test-level timeouts are specific to the test case.
+👉Suite-level timeouts are used to throw out the test suits.Whereas

+👉test-level timeouts are specific to the test case.

-👉Hook-level timeouts can be used in the hooks
+👉Hook-level timeouts can be used in the hooks.